-Each policy, planning and budget development have a regular policy and planning cycle.
+Every policy, planning and budget development has a regular policy and planning cycle.
 Understanding the timeline for these cycles is key to initiate a process for integrating EbA.
-Key entry points for successful integration of EbA along the process cycles are especially in the policy formulation stage (e.g. through objective setting, developing scientific evidence and consultation with stakeholders for problem assessment and adaptation prioritisation), and during review and revision of existing policies and plans.
+The policy formulation stage serves as a key entry point for the successful integration of EbA within the process cycles (e.g. through objective setting, developing scientific evidence and consultation with stakeholders for problem assessment and adaptation prioritisation).
+The review and revision of existing policies and plans is another key entry point.
 These stages are accompanied by budgetary approval and revision processes (inner orange cycle), which also need to be targeted by integration efforts.
 Interactions between the different policies / plans (blue arrows) and their respective cycles need to be factored into integration efforts.
 This includes considering synergies and conflicts between objectives, roles and responsibilities, and budget lines.